newslynx/docs/api.rst

     $ newslynx api auths grant service=google-analytics

-**NOTE**: Will open up a browser to the specified url and run you through the authorization process.
+**NOTE** Will open up a browser to the specified url and run you through the authorization process.

 Via ``python``